Facial treatment in Amsterdam – professional skin improvement for fresh, strong skin

 • Suitable for: dull skin, blemishes, pigment, pores, acne-prone skin (selective).

-• Pros: visibly more even complexion; smoother skin surface; better “finish” of the skin.
+• Pros: visibly more even complexion; smoother skin surface; better “finish” or the skin.

 • Difference in intensity: from very mild (PHA) to more targeted (AHA/BHA), often in treatment form.